Here is a list of common questions we receive. If you have a question that is not answered below, feel free to contact us.

 Trip deposits are accepted subject to our published [Reservation and Cancellation Policy].
 All trip sign-ups are on a first-come, first-served basis.
 Questions about reservations or payments should be addressed to the Outing department.
 Questions about the trip's itinerary, difficulty, transportation, accommodations, etc., should be addressed to the trip leader.

 Why do I have to be approved to take a trip?

 All participants on Sierra Club outings must be approved.
 Participant approval enables leaders to verify that prospective participants are ready for the challenges of the trip, and allows leaders to be prepared in case of emergency.
-After you sign up for a trip (even if you're on the waitlist), you must fill out the approval materials–questionnaire, medical form, liability release–included in your confirmation packet and mail them promptly to the leader.
-You can also download approval materials.
+After you sign up for a trip (even if you're on the waitlist), you must complete the approval materials included in your confirmation packet–participant approval questionnaire, medical form, liability waiver–and return them to the leader within 30 days.
+You can also download approval materials..